 Undoubtedly, the family favorite was ski (nope, not skee) ball.
 It wasn’t too busy, so we managed to try out all the lanes on our weeknight visit (we got the highest score on the third lane from the left, just saying).
 My 5-year-old never wanted to stop playing, and the low height of the machines made it easy for her to participate.
 My 2-year-old couldn’t quite get the hang of an underhanded throw, but he enthusiastically “helped” by pushing the ball-return buttons.

 We had so much fun playing that bedtime snuck up on us a bit and we barely had time for perhaps the most unique feature: gas pump hot cocoa.
 Yep, you read that right.
-For $4 per cup, you can enjoy chocolate straight from a pump nozzle, which was a huge hit with my kids.
+You can enjoy chocolate straight from a pump nozzle, which was a huge hit with my kids.
+(New for 2022: The hot cocoa is included with the price of admission!)
 It was surprisingly good, especially with whipped cream, and not too hot to drink right away.
 Ask a staff member where it comes from and see what funny answers you get!

 For families like ours who are choosy about indoor activities right now, this is a great option.
 Most games and photo opps are indoors, but the giant garage doors remain open to provide significant ventilation.
 There are picnic tables and oil barrel fire pits outside for keeping warm while you sip your cocoa.
 We’ll be back soon with visiting family before the filling station closes on Christmas Eve!